 All tailings are currently deposited in the Brunswick TSF, on which a 3.5 m embankment raise was completed in the second quarter of 2015.
-This expansion brings the total available storage capacity of the Brunswick TSF to 197,000 m.
-This capacity will enable tailings to be deposited in the Brunswick TSF until the second quarter of 2017, at which time a further embankment raise will need to be completed on either the Brunswick TSF or Bombay TSF.
-In November 2016, construction of an additional 2.5 m raise for the Brunswick TSF commenced.
-This raise will provide an additional 150,000 m of storage capacity and is expected to be completed in Q2 2017.
+This expansion brings the total available storage capacity of the Brunswick TSF to 197,000 m3.
+In November 2016, construction of an additional 2.5 m raise for the Brunswick TSF commenced, and was completed in May 2017.
+This raise provides an additional 150,000 m3 of storage capacity.
 It is expected this capacity will be fully utilized by December 2018.
+Additional detail is provided in Section 20 of the Costerfield Technical Report.

-Planning approval has been granted for the Bombay TSF for a 327,000 m total increase comprising a 183,600 m lift and a separate 143,400 m lift.
+Planning approval has been granted for the Bombay TSF for a 327,000 m3 total increase comprising a 183,600 m3 lift and a separate 143,400 m3 lift.
 The total approved increase in tailings storage at Brunswick and Bombay allows for over three years' capacity at current milling rates.